Spark Series: A Reboot Pilot in Arts & Culture Education

 What is the format of the program?

-The program consists of five intensive 90-minute virtual sessions spread over five months.
+The program consists of three intensive 90-minute virtual sessions featuring Reboot’s arts and culture projects and the artists who created them.
 Each session includes materials overview, artist Q&A, and arts skill-building components.
-Participants will also receive supplementary materials such as readings, case studies, and practical exercises to work on between sessions.

 Eligibility & Application